Some19ice/ngdi-v1/docs/review/tracking/implementation-progress.md

 The following tasks are prioritized for the next implementation phase:

-1. Update remaining route handlers to use the centralized error handling service
+1. Remove remaining mock data implementations in the web package
-2. Remove remaining mock data implementations in the web package
+2. Unify database schema to use a single source of truth
-3. Unify database schema to use a single source of truth
+3. Resolve circular dependencies between packages
-4. Resolve circular dependencies between packages
+4. Implement CSRF protection and rate limiting for enhanced security
-5. Implement CSRF protection and rate limiting for enhanced security
+5. Enhance form validation and input validation across the application

 ## Completed Git Commits